 HISTORY: It was in 1953 when an employee at the United States Department of Health, Dorothy Sutherland, sent a letter to President Eisenhower proposing a National Nurses Day.
 The official proclamation was not made.
 The following year people began celebrating National Nurses Week on their own.
 In 1974, President Nixon proclaimed a “National Nurse Week.”
 In 1981, a resolution was initiated by nurses in New Mexico to have May 6th declared “National Recognition Day for Nurses.”

-Florence Nightingale was a celebrated English, social reformer, statistician and the founder of modern nursing.
+National Nurses Week begins May 6 and ends on May 12, which is the birthday of Florence Nightingale (May 12, 1820 – August 13, 1910).
+Florence Nightingale was a celebrated English, social reformer, statistician, and the founder of modern nursing.
 She became well-known while taking care of the wounded soldiers during the Crimean War.
 Nightingale was dubbed “The Lady with the Lamp” because of her habit of making rounds at night.

--- Pamela Nye
+-- Pamela Nye,